BlueCrabDab/Azure-Projects/README.md

-# Welcome to my Azure Repo
+# Welcome to my Azure-Project Repo

 This repo will contain Azure projects, scripts and templates that I work on and think others will find useful.